Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you. Learn more

 When you’re really unhappy with your job, you’ll start spending more time telling friends and family how bad your current job is.
 You are looking for words of comfort.

 This may make you feel better at the time, but it doesn’t have a positive long-term effect.
 The problems are still there, and talking about them for a long time will only make you more upset.

 Just like in a relationship.
-When you stop investing time and effort in cultivating feelings for your partner, this is also setting the stage for the end of the relationship between the two of you.
+When you stop investing time and effort in cultivating feelings for your partner, this also sets the stage for the end of the relationship between you.

 This means that you are running out of energy to work hard.
 What you’re doing right now is just trying to fulfill your responsibilities at work.